robertdelase/selfie_splash/README.md

-# selphie_splash
+# SelfieSplash

-The Documentation For the Selphie splash Flutter Project.
+The Documentation For the SelfieSplash Flutter Project.

 ## Getting Started

-This project is a starting point for a the selphie splash flutter project.
+This project is a starting point for a the SelfieSplash flutter project.

 ##The intro pages
 **The Onboarding pages are done leading to the signup page**